 4. Compare the (TRP estimate + ΔTRP) with the limit.
 If the (TRP estimate + ΔTRP) is above the limit, choose a smaller angular step and repeat steps 2-4.
 If the sparsity factor is less than one, no significant improvement of accuracy is expected.

 F.10 Beam-based directions

 Beam-based direction can be used if directivity of the EUT antenna is known for the base station operating band.
-TRPEstimate is defined as
+TRPEstimate is defined as: